oemof/oemof-tools/README.rst

 .. end-badges

-Tiny tools of the oemof project.
+Tiny tools used for the development of oemof packages.

 * Free software: MIT license